 d.
-The FAA is open to alternative means such as the one described above.
-The alternatives should be justified and appropriate to the application.
-For example, the method described here may not apply to all manufacturers' systems and certainly not to aircraft with reversible control systems.
+The FAA is open to alternative means that are justified and appropriate to the application.
+For example, the method described here may not apply to all manufacturers systems and certainly not to aircraft with reversible control systems.
 Each case is considered on its own merit on an ad hoc basis.
 If the FAA finds that alternative methods do not result in satisfactory performance, more conventionally accepted methods will have to be used.